The Black Slim Shady: Critical reception

 "The Black Slim Shady" received mixed reviews.
 In his breakdown of the song, HotNewHipHops Gabriel Bras Nevares was positive, describing it as "one of the most believable and well-crafted attempted takedowns of Eminem's career from a purely lyrical stance".
-In a more negative review, Pitchforks Matthew Ismael Ruiz referred to the Game's imitation of Slim Shady as "desperate", characterized lyrics such as "I stick my dick in your podcast" and "Wipe down my stripper pole with the hair grease from your bandana" as "smooth-brained", and added:
+Pitchforks Matthew Ismael Ruiz was more negative, referring to the Game's imitation of Slim Shady as "desperate", characterizing lyrics such as "I stick my dick in your podcast" and "Wipe down my stripper pole with the hair grease from your bandana" as "smooth-brained", and adding:

 The Game's reverence for Eminem is well-documented, so his claim that he's only ever played one of his records in his car rings hollow.
 There's a sad sweetness to his obsession, the kind of admiration that can only be felt by a die-hard fan.

 Writing for RapReviews, Grant Jones said that the song's title is "itself a compliment to Em" and "highlights just how little this diss makes its mark".
 He described the Game's nostalgia for his time at Aftermath as "worrying", given that he only released one album under the label, and also called his Slim Shady impersonation "strange".
-Jones closed out his review by remarking that Eminem need not respond, calling it a shame as "there's plenty of material to really attack Eminem ... so this feels like a missed opportunity to light a fire under the Detroit wordsmith."
+Jones further remarked that Eminem need not respond, calling it a shame as "there's plenty of material to really attack Eminem ... so this feels like a missed opportunity to light a fire under the Detroit wordsmith."